 When are we going to see salary ranges?

-Pay ranges will be available to unit HR partners and supervisors in mid-2020.
-Pay range information will also be available during the employee review period in spring 2021.
+Pay ranges will be available to unit HR partners in mid-2021.
+Pay range information will also be available to supervisors and employees during the employee review period in fall 2021.

 Why can’t we see the pay bands for the positions being mapped?

 Throughout fall 2019, HR researched salary surveys in academia, health care and shared services.
 This research will inform creation of pay bands associated with the career framework.

 What are the future pay impacts to employees whose salary may be above or below the new pay range for their position?